• Recipes

 • 1 bay leaf - optional

-If using dry beans, rinse 1 pound of Navy or Great Northern dry beans.
-Pick through the beans for stones or pebbles.
-Boil in a large amount of water for 3 minutes.
-Remove from heat and cover.
-Let it sit for 1 hour, and then rinse before using.
+• If using dry beans, rinse 1 pound of Navy or Great Northern beans.
+Boil in a large amount of water for 3 minutes, remove from heat, cover, and let sit for 1 hour.
+Then drain and rinse.

-Under running water, rinse a meaty ham bone to remove any coating.
-Scrape off any surface fat.
-Add to a larger crock pot.
+• Rinse a meaty ham bone under running water to remove any coating or glaze.
+Scrape off excess surface fat.

-Dice two medium carrots, two celery ribs, and one medium onion.
-Carrots and celery are options, but they are recommended.
+• Dice two medium carrots, two celery ribs, and one medium onion.
+Carrots and celery are options, but recommended.

-If you have time, refrigerate overnight and scrape the fat off the top the next day before reheating.
+• Serve hot, or refrigerate overnight and skim the fat off the top before reheating.

 Recipe Notes